How Flocabulary Supports The Science Of Reading (Blog Image)

 Additionally, Flocabulary’s Lyric Lab feature enables students to interact with the lyrics of the songs by highlighting words and creating their own rhymes.
 Lyric Lab even has beats that students can play in the background of their rhymes, allowing them to practice fluency by creating their own original work.

 Much of the SoR materials and practices focus on word recognition—specifically phonics instruction—and decoding.
-Phonics is the teaching of the relationship between letters and sounds, enabling students to sound out words.
+Teaching phonics skills is the relationship between letters and sounds, enabling students to sound out words.

 For instance, consider the term “Berlin Wall.”
 A basic understanding of letters and their sound correspondences would enable a child to decode these two words.
 However, phonics and decoding alone do not guarantee a true understanding of the term, its historical context, or the symbolic and ideological divide of the Berlin Wall.